xetdata/nfsserve/README.md

 Rust NFSv3 Server
 =================
-Ihis is an incomplete but very functional implementation of an NFSv3 server in Rust.
+This is an incomplete but very functional implementation of an NFSv3 server in Rust.

 Why?
 You may ask.